blurrycontour/zuul-gerrit/doc/source/zuul.rst

   well.
 To suppress this behavior (and allow jobs to continue running), set this to ``false``.
 Default: ``true``.

+**dequeue-on-merge**
+  Normally, after a patch is merged, any change running or queued will remain in the queue and run when scheduled.
+To remove that entry and abort any runs in progress, set this to ``true``.
+Default ``false``.

 **ignore-dependencies**
   In any kind of pipeline (dependent or independent), Zuul will attempt to enqueue all dependencies ahead of the current change so